 3. Industries are universally looking to emerging technology to address productivity challenges

-This was especially true amongst Distribution professionals.
+This was especially true among Distribution professionals.
 The survey results demonstrated that those with fleets exceeding 50 vehicles were more interested in truck performance, battery technology and compliance than any other topic.

 This also highlighted a demand for innovation and expansion across the areas of driver training, compliance and legislation.
 Directly investing in these areas would help to improve business performance and instil confidence in employees.